adeel26in/dockerpkg/README.md

 pipx uninstall dockerpkg

-If you also want to unistall GitHub directory run (usually):
+If you also want to unistall GitHub directory run:

-cd
 rm -rf dockerpkg